usaid-cs/yesterday-i-learned/investing.md

 ### Looking for a generic trade

-- Buy gold when the market is stable.
-Since gold has inherent value, gold is often bought by others when the market is unstable, which is the time you should sell.
-As well, gold will be sold if people need to take out their savings to cover their massive losses during a downturn.
 - Buy bonds when stocks are falling.
 (More research required)
 - Consider things that people *need* when stocks are falling.
 Examples: waste management, education, essential medicine manufacturing, cigarettes, and discount retailers.